LizenzFass78851/fxserverinstallscripts/README.md

 # FXserver Install Scripts
-a collection of scripts to install the fax server + additional extensions in the form of install scripts
+a collection of scripts to install the fx server + additional extensions in the form of install scripts

 - install fivem fxserver on linux server.sh